Demon-JieHao/WildAGTEval/README.md

 **For vLLM-Hosted or LiteLLM Models**
 The execution procedure remains identical to the standard setup described above, requiring only the substitution of the execution script.
 Utilize `run_isolated_eval_vllm.sh` or `run_isolated_eval_litellm.sh` depending on the hosting method.

+**Pre-computed LLM Agents Results**
+Given the computationally intensive nature of executing **WildAGTEval**, We have provided a subset of historical trajectories for both *With* Irrelevant Data Complexity and *Without* Irrelevant Data Complexity settings.

 ### 2. Isolated Setup for Error-Based Complexity